Taylanozveren/MachineLearning-DataMiningProject/README.md

 Forecasting Scripts	Performs time-series forecasting using Prophet to predict future sales and trends.

 🛠️ How to Run
-1. Install Requirements
+Install Requirements
 Ensure you have Python and the necessary libraries:

-pip install pandas numpy matplotlib seaborn scikit-learn statsmodels prophet (Optional) For additional models:

-pip install xgboost lightgbm catboost

-2. Place the Dataset
+pip install pandas numpy matplotlib seaborn scikit-learn statsmodels prophet pip install xgboost lightgbm catboost  # Optional for additional models Place the Dataset
 Ensure OnlineRetail.xlsx is in the correct directory.
 Adjust file paths in the code if necessary.

-3. Execute Scripts
+Execute Scripts
-Run the Python scripts or Jupyter notebooks in order:

 Load and clean the dataset.
 Perform EDA and outlier removal.
 Build RFM metrics and segment customers.
 Generate recommendations and predictive models.
 Forecast future sales with Prophet.

-4. Review Outputs
+Review Outputs

 Plots: Visualize distributions, clusters, and trends.
 Recommendations: Explore suggested products for sample customers.
 Forecast Charts: Analyze sales seasonality and trends.